OSGeo/gdal/doc/source/drivers/raster/mff2.rst

 specifies an image that is 1040 lines by 800 pixels in extent.
 The pixels are 32 bits of real data in "most significant byte first" (msbf) order, encoded according to the ieee_754 specification.
-In MFF2, when a value must belong to a certain subset (eg. pixel.order must be either lsbf or msbf), all options are displayed between curly brackets, and the one appropriate for the current file is indicated with a "*".
+In MFF2, when a value must belong to a certain subset (e.g., pixel.order must be either lsbf or msbf), all options are displayed between curly brackets, and the one appropriate for the current file is indicated with a "*".